The 2023 Plan, Three Lessons to Guide Me

 I have written about all this in various guises before, but it is basically a preamble to what I hope and expect is a large part of my efforts this next couple years, and the second lesson of the three that I allude to in the title.
 That is that I don’t have to limit myself to flinging this precious seed into the wind.
 That can be a dicey enterprise even on a new seeding, but is certain to be very inefficient on an established restoration.
 What I hope to spend a significant time doing early this summer is transplanting seedlings of forb species that I choose to concentrate on.
 In order to do this I need to find the appropriate seed, get it stratified and/or scarified, get resources together to germinate and grow the seeds to a size to transplant, and then finally to gather the labor to get them in the ground and marked.
 This is all prompted by my relationship with Dr. Lora Perkins of South Dakota State University (SDSU), whom I have been giving seeds to for a couple years, and who grew seedlings for me to plant last summer.
 Before that I had never considered anything other than planting or spreading seed directly in the field.
 Though circumstances caused my success rate to be poor on the transplants this past summer, the experience was still revelatory.
 I have spread seed of standing milkvetch (Astragalus adsurgens), in admittedly small amounts, for three years, and so far I have found one plant in the restoration derived from that seed.
 I planted about a dozen seedlings last spring and believe I now have two more.
 If I can more carefully get fifty or a hundred planted this spring, what might I end up with?
 This might sound narrowly focused when I am trying to shepherd development on 230 acres of restorations, but it might be the only way to get a population large enough to be viable in the long term, and to be a significant contributor to the ecosystem services that I desire to provide.
 Standing milkvetch is a species that is not available from any vendor within several hundred miles.
 Fifty or one hundred reproducing plants may eventually become several hundred plants and establish a sustainable population here.
 I aspire to no less than contributing to the long term survival of a suite of forbs/wildflowers with genetics adapted to a significant geographic area, and I am working on the list of species that I hope to work with in 2023, hoping to grow and plant seedlings of 15-20 species this year.
 This is big stuff here.

 There is a catch, however, a large one.
 I am 67 years old, and my various health issues could preclude making significant progress.
 There is not a day where I don’t ponder the vagaries of my physical condition, attempting to strike a balance between getting shit done and taking care of myself; ambition versus prudence, or perhaps hubris versus self-awareness.
 How aggressively can I plan?
 How many plants and how many species can I attempt?
 What are the opportunity costs of this new obsession of mine, whether in health or in other activities?
 I feel like Hamlet talking to himself, “To be or not to be, this is the question.” – but this is real life, dammit!
 It demands attention and thought.
 It demands time to allow for wise decision making, and it demands a wide angle view of my world.
-This leads to the second half of the 2023 plan, and the third lesson, one that all of us learn, forget and relearn.
+This leads to the second half of the 2023 plan, and the third lesson, one that all of us tend to learn, forget and relearn repeatedly.

 That lesson which has been developing over several years is that this is not just about me.
 As mentioned earlier, I have a partner in Dr. Perkins of SDSU.
 Lora has indicated that she will be able to help me out by growing seedlings for me to purchase.
 A partner with a crew of sharp, young grad students and greenhouse space is a huge resource for me.
 I have another probable partner at SDSU in Dr. Arvid Boe, an old friend who has been working on growing native species for over forty years.
 Arvid did an imitation of the old magician pulling a rabbit out of a hat when I last visited him, instead pulling out boxes of packets of old seed of three milkvetches (Astragalus sp.) after I enquired about possible seed sources for those species.
 He then also offered greenhouse space for us to share, making this into an joint exploratory project on those species.
 My old friend Dave Ode will once more supply me with seed of two or three xeric adapted milkweed species from central South Dakota, and may help Arvid and I on the Astragalus project.
 The demands of karma mean that all this good fortune needs to be respected, of course.
 I have to find ways to repay and reward such kindness, and I plan to do that, both with the individuals involved and with the world at large.